microsoftgraph/microsoft-graph-docs-contrib/concepts/throttling.md

 ### Outlook service limits

 Outlook service limits are evaluated for each app ID and mailbox combination.
 In other words, the limits described apply to a specific app accessing a specific mailbox (user or group).
 If an application exceeds the limit in one mailbox, it does not affect the ability to access another mailbox.
+The following limits apply to the public cloud as well as [national cloud deployments](/graph/deployments).

 | Limit                                                      | Applies to      |
 |------------------------------------------------------------|-----------------|